-Finally, I would like to extend my appreciation to the Secretariat and PSC members for their dedication and support rendered to our members.
-The PSC also looks forward to more participation by members in future activities and contribution of articles as part of knowledge sharing among the Internal Audit fraternity.
+Finally, I would like to extend my appreciation to the Secretariat for their dedication and support rendered to our members.
+To my fellow committee members, I thank you for your time and commitment to support the Committee to enhance our value to our members.
+The PSC also looks forward to more participations by members in future activities and contribution of articles as part of the knowledge sharing among the Internal Audit fraternity.

-Affeiz Abdul Razak Chairperson
+Affeiz Abdul Razak

+Chairperson